AAhusk/CS314_Website/team/sprint2.md

 #### What went well

-We completed 6 epics which is what we were hoping for.
+We completed 8 epics which is one more than we were hoping for.
 We also balanced our work pretty well throughout the three weeks.

 #### Problems encountered and resolutions